RTradeLtd/libp2p-lora-transport/README.md

 * Protocol Mode (libp2p protocol that can be accessed through libp2p streams)
 * Transport (used as an actual swarm transport, TODO).

-The raspberry pi setup can use C, or an optional CGO library.

 ## Security